Father Arrested after Failure to Pay Support

 - A jail sentence and a fine of up to $1,000

-- Order that past due child support be garnished from the bank accounts, pension plans, Social Security disability benefits, worker’s compensation, lottery winnings and many other sources of income of a delinquent parent
+- An order that past due child support be garnished from the bank accounts, pension plans, Social Security disability benefits, worker’s compensation, lottery winnings and many other sources of income of a delinquent parent

 - A community service sentence for up to 120 hours for a first or second contempt (240 hours for a third contempt)

-- Order that the property of a delinquent parent be sold to pay back child support
+- An order that the property of a delinquent parent be sold to pay back child support

-- Order that liens to placed on a delinquent parent’s property
+- An order that liens to placed on a delinquent parent’s property

-- Order that the wages of a delinquent parent be withheld to pay child support
+- An order that the wages of a delinquent parent be withheld to pay child support

 Get Help Enforcing Child Support with Whitmarsh Family Law, PC